surfer190/fixes/docs/python/pytest.md

 summary: ''
 title: Pytest
 ---
-# Pytest and the Summary of a Gentle Introduction to Pytest
+# Pytest and a Summary of a Gentle Introduction to Pytest

 * A test is code that executes code.
 * You can define your requirements as code